 KOHO prepaid card extra features

 Now that we have covered the main features of the KOHO Mastercard® Prepaid Card, let’s talk about some special tools it comes with.
 Our favorite is the Early Payroll option that allows KOHO users to receive up to $100 from their paycheque before the due date.
 You can receive this money three days before it’s due for free or pay $5 to receive it sooner.

 The money will be added to your balance and can be withdrawn or used to make purchases.
 It’s very easy to activate this feature.
 Submit an online application and upload the required documents.
 You will, however, have to get some papers signed by your office.

-Use this option when you’re low on cash.
+Use this option when you're low on cash.
 The money used will be deducted from your next pay.
 In addition, KOHO also allows users to earn money on the amount deposited.
 It is one of the few companies offering prepaid cards to extend this service.
-The interest rate is 1.2 percent and while this isn’t very high, it can prove to be rewarding.
+The interest rate varies between 0.5 and 4 percent and while this isn’t very high, it can prove to be rewarding.

 Wealthsimple Cash extra features